GSA/prototype-city-pairs-api-documentation/docs/api-docs/index.md

 ---
 ### Overview

-The prototype City Pairs API is a demonstration project built to demonstrate the [draft GSA API Standards](https://github.com/GSA/api-standards/tree/converting-gsa-standards)and the [https://github.com/GSA/api-documentation-template](https://github.com/GSA/api-documentation-template).
+The prototype City Pairs API is a demonstration project built to demonstrate the [draft GSA API Standards](https://github.com/GSA/api-standards/tree/converting-gsa-standards) and the [https://github.com/GSA/api-documentation-template](https://github.com/GSA/api-documentation-template).

 It contains the data from the open [GSA City Pairs data set](https://catalog.data.gov/dataset/city-pair-program-api) on data.gov.